-- A) All new and improved STREETS within the URBAN CORE shall be provided with granite curbs.
+- A. All new and improved STREETS within the URBAN CORE shall be provided with granite curbs.
 When the curb forms one (1) edge of a sidewalk, the granite curbing shall be vertical and five (5) inches by seventeen (17) inches.
-Curbs used to define DRIVEWAY entrances shall be tapered as per standard Road Cross Section Graphic.
-[Amended 08-11-92 per PLANNING BOARD; PUBLIC HEARING held 11-28-95 and readopted] - B) Granite SLOPE edge curb shall be installed as specified in Section 609 of the State of New Hampshire Standards for Road and Bridge Construction; minimum cross section of stone to be four by twelve (4 x 12) inches.
+Curbs used to define DRIVEWAY entrances shall be tapered as per standard Road Cross Section Graphic. - B. Granite SLOPE edge curb shall be installed as specified in Section 609 of the State of New Hampshire Standards for Road and Bridge Construction; minimum cross section of stone to be four by twelve (4 x 12) inches.